Smooth sailing is just over the horizon

 • Completed an internship in Clinical Psychology with the North Carolina Department of Mental Health/University of North Carolina

-• Completed a Post-Doctoral Fellowship in Mental Health Systems Research in the Department of Psychiatry at the University of Missouri School of Medicine
+• Completed a Post-Doctoral Fellowship in research in the Department of Psychiatry at the University of Missouri School of Medicine

 • Completed training in Rational Behavior Therapy and Sex Therapy at the University of Kentucky School of Medicine